mathias-ws/prog2005-assignment2/README.md

 When doing a delete request there will be no response, but the status code 200 will be returned.
 To verify that it has been deleted it is possible to send a get request with the id, the body should be empty.

+# Webhook triggered

+When a webhook is triggered the server does a post request to the provided url.
+The body will contain the webhook id, the name of the country and the total amount of times the country have been searched for in the api.

+Example body:

+    {
+        "webhook_id": "a2c4d3e5e592a8b75da5d9b3a27ad846a40338ffe2ed00771179e63991619470",
+        "country": "Sweden",
+        "calls": 24
+    }

 # How to deploy

 ## Docker